 Waiting List When the course has reached the maximum number of participants for that particular course all other course registrants will be put on the waiting list.
 The waiting list will be up to double the maximum course participants.
 No waiting list will be carried over to the next offering of the course unless the demand for a course is high and a new course needs to be added; then the members on the waiting list will be called first before new registrations will be accepted.

 No Show If a member does not show up for a course in which they registered by the course start time and does not cancel at least one business day prior to the start of the course he/she will be considered a No Show.
-He/she will be required to pay a $ 100.00 fee before registering for any other course with the ALTTF.
+He/she will be required to pay a $ 100.00 fee (or more if the course is booked with a third party) before registering for any other course with the ALTTF.
 If he/she is sick a doctor’s note will be accepted, in the event of a car accident an accident report is accepted and other excuses will be left up to the discretion of the Administrative staff and/or Manager.
 If a member develops a history of No Shows (2 in 6 months) they will be registered on the waiting list for all courses.
 This will be removed after 6 months.
-The $100.00 cash or money order must be brought to the Local Union hall or to the ALTTF site before registering for the next course.
+The No Show fine must be paid in cash or money order at the Local Union hall or ALTTF site before registering for the next course.

 Drop Out Policy If a member attends only part of the course he/she will be considered a Drop Out.
 The ALTTF will pay only once within an expiry period for a training course.
 If the member drops out and wishes to take that particular course the next time it is offered then he/she is responsible for the course fee.
 The fee will be $50.00 per day times the number of days of the course for all in house courses and $100.00 per day for all outsourced courses.
 The Drop out Policy is in effect for the course from which the person dropped out of only.
 He/she may take other courses without a course fee.
 If a member wishes to file a grievance with regards to the no show and drop out policies, then he/she must do so in writing to the Board of Trustees.